jasonbrown-alis/build/docs/guides/how-to-guides/make-your-first-request.md

 ### Full code example

-The complete code for both examples are available below.
+The complete code for both examples is available below.

 ::: details Click here to view full code example.